Nishanthgowda2/Power-BI-in-Healthcare/README.md

-🏥 Power BI in Healthcare
+Power BI in Healthcare
-📌 Project Overview
+Project Overview

-A hospital required support in implementing predictive analytics and forecasting across multiple healthcare operations.
-This project leverages Power BI to transform raw healthcare data into meaningful insights, enabling data-driven decision-making.
+This project focuses on implementing data analytics and predictive insights in the healthcare domain using Power BI.
+The goal is to transform raw hospital data into meaningful, actionable insights that support efficient decision-making and resource management.

+Healthcare organizations often deal with large volumes of data related to patients, staff, and resources.
+This project demonstrates how data visualization and forecasting techniques can improve operational efficiency and planning.

 🎯 Objective